broilo/How-to/Scraping_Data/README.md

 1. where you creates at least one Spyder with defined constraints,
 1. which will connect to an url or a server,
 1. will ask for a request,
-1. and the url or server will give you a response with ,the information that you're looking for.
+1. and the url or server will give you a response with, the information that you're looking for.